Gloucestershire County Women's Football League

 The Gloucestershire County Women's Football League is a women's association football competition run by the Gloucestershire County Football Association.
-It consists of three divisions and sits at level 7 of the women's football pyramid in England.
+It consists of four divisions and sits at level 7 of the women's football pyramid in England.

 Teams

-The teams competing in the league for the 2020–21 season are:
+By 2008-09 season, the league consisted of 2 divisions.
+This expanded to 3 in the 2009-10 season, before Division 3 was disbanded for the 2011-12 season.
+The 2020-21 season saw Division 3 reintroduced, and the league was expanded to its largest in the 2024-25 season to include Division 4.
+The teams competing in the league for the 2025–26 season are:

 Former champions

 Cup competitions

 Teams participating in the Women's County League compete in the Gordon Perrett Memorial Cup, a competition named after a founder member of the league.
 The winners of the competition are as follows: